 Sorry, online-only retailers: Location-based marketing is more useful to your old-fashioned cousins who have brick-and-mortar locations.
-That being said, this technology can easily be used for mom-and-pop stores and big-box retailers.
+That being said, this technology can easily be used for mom-and-pop stores and marketing for small to medium manufacturers.
 If your business practices inbound marketing, location-based marketing is easy to integrate into your strategy.
 Most forms of location-based marketing come in the form of permission marketing, which is based on the principle that people must opt into receiving messages from you.

 Here are the most popular types of notifications: